COB VS FLIP-CHIP COB LED Display

 The PCB circuit board, crystal particles, solder feet, and leads are fully sealed.
 The advantages of the sealed structure are an obvious-for examples, moisture resistance, anti-collision, prevention of pollution damage, and easier cleaning of the device surface.

-Lateral Chip COB structure VS A Flip-Chip COB structure
+Wire bonding COB structure VS A Flip-Chip COB structure

 lateral chip cob vs flip chip cob